 - Typically use a single lifting rotor with two or more blades

-- Maintain directional control by varying blade pitch via servo-actuated mechanical linkage (many versions of these craft exist and it is beyond the scope of this manual to cover them all — the mechanical systems in this type warrant special study and consideration on there own)
+- Maintain directional control by varying blade pitch via servo-actuated mechanical linkage (many versions of these craft exist and it is beyond the scope of this manual to cover them all — the mechanical systems used in helicopters warrant special study and consideration)

 - Strong, fast and efficient — a proven-worker suitable to many missions.

 The advantages of rotary-wing craft are well known.

 VTOL and the ability to hover in position brings many mission options into possibility.